Syncfusion AI Assistant

 Required Controller and Razor files added in the project for the selected control

-If Remote data with Web API adaptor is selected, the Razor file is added to the application.
+• For Remote data with a Web API adaptor, the Razor page is added (the API must be present to enable full CRUD):

 Required Controller and Razor files added in the project for the selected control